jwhite1987/Financial-and-Election-Analysis/README.md

   * The greatest increase in profits (date and amount) over the entire period

   * The greatest decrease in losses (date and amount) over the entire period

-* The final script should both print the analysis to the terminal and export a text file with the results.
+- The final script will both print the analysis to the terminal and export a text file with the results.

-## PyPoll
+## Election Analysis

-* There is a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
-The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
-Create a Python script that analyzes the votes and calculates each of the following:
+- The goal of this project is to take a set of election data and create a python script that analyzes the votes and calculates each of the following:

   * The total number of votes cast